From Paderborn-Lippstadt to Charleroi

 Arrived at Reims Pruney airport

 We took the taxi to the Ibis hotel in Reims centre.
 After we had checked in, we freshened up, and then we first visited the nearby Notre-Dame de Reims, formerly the place of coronation of the kings of France.
 The cathedral became a UNESCO World Heritage Site in 1991.
 After visiting the Notre-Dame de Reims we had a coffee nearby, and then we further walked the town.
-In the evening we had diner, and then had a coffee in a grand cafe at the square in front of the Notre-Dame de Reims, to await the light show at 10pm.
+In the evening we had dinner, and then had a coffee in a grand cafe at the square in front of the Notre-Dame de Reims, to await the light show at 10pm.
 After the light show we went back to the hotel for a drink and to watch some TV on the internet before going to bed.

 Veleda with the Notre-Damme de Reims